+'''

+Е

-''' E Call Graph Edges ().
+Call Graph Edges ().

+V

-V Call Graph Vertices ().
+Call Graph Vertices ().

+М

-M Modules.
+Modules.
 All modules: analyzed modules, used library modules, and unknown modules.

+Α

-A Applications.
+Applications.

+R

-R Releases.
+Releases.

+ME

-ME Module Edges.
+Module Edges.
 All module calls.

+AE

-AE Application Edges.
-All application calls. '''
+Application Edges.
+All application calls.

-'''

 RE

 Release Edges.
 All release calls.

-L

-Local Functions ().
-All local functions of analyzed modules.

-Χ
+'''

+Х re f

-Exported Functions.
-All exported functions of analyzed modules and all used exported functions of library
+L Local Functions ().
+All local functions of analyzed modules. х Exported Functions.
+All exported functions of analyzed modules and all used exported functions of library modules.
+F B Functions ().
+U Used BIFs.

-modules.

-F

-Functions ().

-В

-Used BIFs.
 B is empty if builtins is false for all analyzed modules.

-U

-Unknown Functions.

-UU

-Unused Functions ().
-All local and exported functions of analyzed modules that have not been used.

-XU

-Externally Used Functions.
-Functions of all modules - including local functions - that have been used in some
+UU Unknown Functions.
+XU Unused Functions ().
+All local and exported functions of analyzed modules that have not been used. ΛU Externally Used Functions.
+Functions of all modules - including local functions - that have been used in some external call.
+LU Locally Used Functions ().

-external call.

-LU

-Locally Used Functions ().
 Functions of all modules that have been used in some local call.

-LC

-Local Calls ().

-XC

-External Calls ().
+OL Functions with an attribute tag on_load ().
+LC XC Local Calls ().
+AM External Calls ().

-AM

 Analyzed Modules.

-UM

-Unknown Modules.

-LМ

-Used Library Modules.
+UM Unknown Modules.
+LM Used Library Modules.
+UC Unresolved Calls.

-UC

-Unresolved Calls.
 Empty in modules mode.

-EE

-Inter Call Graph Edges ().
+EE Inter Call Graph Edges ().
+DF Deprecated Functions.

-\mathsf{DF}

-Deprecated Functions.
 All deprecated exported functions and all used deprecated BIFs.

-DF 1

-Deprecated Functions.
+DF Deprecated Functions.
 All deprecated functions to be removed in next version.

-DF_2

-Deprecated Functions.
+DF DF Deprecated Functions.
 All deprecated functions to be removed in next version or next major release.

-DF 3

 Deprecated Functions.
-All deprecated functions to be removed in next version, next major release, or later.

-These are a few facts about the predefined variables (the set operators + (union) and - (difference) as well as the cast

-operator (Type) are described below):
+All deprecated functions to be removed in next version, next major release, or later. se are a few facts about the predefined variables (the set operators + (union) and - (difference) as well as the cast rator (Type) are described below): • F is equal to $L + X$. • V is equal to X + L + B + U, where X, L, B and U are pairwise disjoint (that is, have no elements in

-'''
+- common).

-- F is equal to L + X. - V is equal to X + L + B + U, where X, L, B and U are pairwise disjoint (that is, have no elements in common). - UU is equal to V (XU + LU), where LU and XU may have elements in common.
-Put in another way: - V is equal to UU + XU + LU.
+- UU is equal to V (XU + LU), where LU and XU may have elements in common.
+Put in another way:

+- V is equal to UU + XU + LU.

+- OL is a subset of F.

-- E is equal to LC + XC.
-Note that LC and XC may have elements in common, namely if some function is locally and externally used from one and the same function.
+- locally and externally used from one and the same function.

 - U is a subset of XU.

 - B is a subset of XU.

 - LU is equal to range LC.

 - XU is equal to range XC.

 - LU is a subset of F.

 - UU is a subset of F.

 - range UC is a subset of U.

 - M is equal to AM + LM + UM, where AM, LM and UM are pairwise disjoint.

 - ME is equal to (Mod) E.

 - AE is equal to (App) E.

 - RE is equal to (Rel) E.

 - (Mod) V is a subset of M. Equality holds if all analyzed modules have some local, exported, or unknown function.

 - (App) M is a subset of A. Equality holds if all applications have some module.

 - (Rel) A is a subset of R. Equality holds if all releases have some application.

 - DF_1 is a subset of DF_2.

 - DF_2 is a subset of DF_3.

 - DF_3 is a subset of DF.

 - DF is a subset of X + B.